Gnaneshdivi/Hack_Srm/README.md

 # Inspiration

-Mother Earth 🌎 has constantly faced difficulties due to human activities😔.
-The world is evolving every day🔮, the growth in finance and technology 👨‍💻is revolutionary and so are the pollution levels.
+Mother Earth has constantly faced difficulties due to human activities😔.
+The world is evolving every day🔮, the growth in finance and technology is revolutionary and so are the pollution levels.
 The carbon emission in cities is reaching new heights every day.
 As more and more industries are being set up🏭, larger areas of forests are being cleared up.
-Afforestation🌱 is the need of the hour⏰.
-We need it to tackle the global issues 🌐 humans👨 are facing.
+Afforestation is the need of the hour⏰.
+We need it to tackle the global issues humans👨 are facing.
 For example, global warming, soil erosion, pollution, the ecological imbalance is just some of the severe problems.
 We need measures like afforestation and reforestation to be practiced on a larger scale ⬆️.

 But with the busy modern lifestyle everyone is engrossed in 😫, negligible amount of people have time to plant a sapling and look after it as it grows.
 We wanted to tackle this problem by building a completely decentralized application 📁 which monitors everything 🧐.